afinemax/Astron_2024/README.md

   - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
   - [x] Add back log file for candidates
 	- Added a `#header`
-  - [x] Work on making the pipeline run in real time
-        - Figure out how many CPUs I can use before I cause the IQ stuff to crash
-        - Modify storage location of `*.h5` candidate files from `/process` to `/process/>bandname<` for runnning `fet>
-        - storage managment
-                - delete older data to make space for new data
-                - keep data corresponding to good candidates
-                - have option to save all the `fil` files
-        - record raw voltages

   ### In Progress: